QuentinOchem/ada-spark-rfcs/considered/rfc-borrow-limited-objects.md

   to provide Ada developers a clear and distinct signal of the difference between standard Ada references and the new references that introduce move semantics.

-- Borrow Semantics: While Rust incorporates borrowing semantics both at the variable and parameter levels, our proposal chooses to limit borrowing semantics primarily at the parameter level.
-This decision could be reverted in an extension of this proposal if deemed useful.

 - Overloading with limited: The idea to use overloading with the limited parameter can be seen as introducing another layer of complexity.
   However, C++ has demonstrated its usefulness, in particular in the context of copy constructors and assignment overload.

-- Limited Types and Limited Access References: The way Ada deals with limited types is inherently different from Rust.
-While Rust defines every type as potentially being moved, Ada's traditional types don't have this property.
-Introducing move semantics in a way that remains compatible with existing Ada codebases and idioms is crucial, and similiar to C++ choices.
-  By allowing for the definition of limited access types and references, we provide a structured way for Ada developers to opt into move semantics without breaking or complicating their existing code.

 - Use After Move: The Ada philosophy centers around safety.
 As such, ensuring that moved objects cannot be accessed is essential for preventing unforeseen